Showing 1–32 of 517 results

 Bachelor Button, Black Ball (Organic)$3.25

-Super dark maroon flowers really catch your eye in the garden & in bouquets.
+Super dark maroon flowers really catch your eye in the garden and in bouquets.
 Flowers bloom from June to August, covering plants with 2″ double flowers.
-Plants grow to 3′ tall & may need staking in the garden.
+Plants grow to 3′ tall and may need staking in the garden.
 Young shoots are edible, flowers can be eaten raw or cooked, florets can be used in salads, as a vegetable, or as a garnish.
 Flowers may be dried for flower arrangements.
-Bachelor Buttons are also known as cornflowers, & are usually a light blue color.
+Will self-sow.
+Bachelor Buttons are also known as cornflowers, and are usually a light blue color.
+Aka, Cornflower.

 Bachelor Button, Blue Jubilee Gem (Organic)$3.50

 Bachelor Buttons deserve a place in every garden.
-They are easy-to-grow, make a nice little cut flower, & pollinators love them.
-Frilly blossoms reach 2” across & are a lovely periwinkle blue color, the most common bachelor button color.
-The semi-dwarf plants grow to about 2′ & bloom over a long period, especially if dead-headed.
+They are easy-to-grow, make a nice little cut flower, and pollinators love them.
+Frilly blossoms reach 2” across and are a lovely periwinkle blue color, the most common bachelor button color.
+The semi-dwarf plants grow to about 2′ and bloom over a long period, especially if dead-headed.
 Naturalizes easily if you don’t deadhead all of them.
-Won the All-American Selections silver medal in 1937 & it has been a favorite in the garden ever since.
-Drought tolerant & deer resistant.
+Won the All-American Selections silver medal in 1937 and it has been a favorite in the garden ever since.
+Drought tolerant and deer resistant.
 Annual that can handle light frost.
-Bachelor Buttons are also known as Cornflower
+Aka, Cornflower.

 Bangkok Seed Garlic$13.00–$22.00